Take a ride on a piece of hand-carved history. The carousel at Trimper’s Rides on the Boardwalk is a century-old work of art!

 Ever catch those “LOCAL” bumper stickers while cruising down Coastal Highway?
 There’s more of them than you think.
 In 2020, there were a reported 7,000 full-time residents calling Ocean City, Md. “home.”
 But it hasn’t always been that way!

 During the first OCMD census, collected over 140 years ago in 1880, the town’s population was listed at just 49 residents.
-That’s less people than the number of wild ponies living on Assateague Island.
+That’s fewer people than the number of wild ponies living on Assateague Island.
 Since then, not only have the number of locals skyrocketed, but the number of annual vacay visitors now reaches around 8 million!
 Because let’s face it, life is better at the beach.

 *Historic images provided by the Ocean City Life-Saving Station Museum.